Unhealthy Foods For Kids: Don’t Feed These Unhealthy Foods to Children

 Look out for the Cheese String’s cousin, the Singles Slices, which are another one of those unhealthy foods for kids.

 The sodium content in these slices is much too high, while vitamins are virtually non-existent.
-For these reasons don’t feed them to your children.
+For these reasons the Singles slices are one of those “don’t feed these foods to your children” foods.

 If you’re really craving cheese, buy the real stuff, slice it up for your kids and give the Single Slices a pass.